“Do I have to be a developer to build a developer community?”

 I’ve heard that question countless times.
 Sooner or later, it pops up in every community group, asked by community professionals thinking about a career in tech, but unsure they can make it without a technical background.

 Well, I’ve never written a line of code, and I work as a Community Evangelist at Estimote.
 We’re a startup focused on mobile developers.
-I’ve learned a few lessons along the way that aspiring community professionals will find useful as they gather developers around their product, not only to use it, but also to discuss it, promote it, and contribute to its development.
+I’ve learned a few lessons along the way that aspiring community professionals will find useful as they build a developer community around their product, not only to use it, but also to discuss it, promote it, and contribute to its development.
 Product-oriented community works like a hive mind, a distributed effort toward a common goal.
 For the most part, it’s not about the technology itself.

 My non-technical background isn’t exactly a special case either.
-Even SendGrid and Twilio, classic examples of companies building developer communities, have had non-developers on their community teams (hi Tim, hi Lisa!).
+Even SendGrid and Twilio, classic examples of companies that have built a developer community, have had non-developers on their community teams (hi Tim, hi Lisa!).

 So, let’s answer that lingering question once and for all: Do you have to be a developer to build a developer community?